nvidia-holoscan/holoscan-sensor-bridge/MPF200-ETH-SENSOR-BRIDGE_README.txt

 		c.1 The above command display video from camera 1

-note1 : Camera that is connected to J14 is refered as "cam 0" and camera that is connected to J17 is refered as "cam 1" on  MPF200-ETH-SENSOR-BRIDGE board note2 : To work with "cam 0" connect ethernet cable to J6 connector.
+note1 : Camera that is connected to J14 is referred as "cam 0" and camera that is connected to J17 is referred as "cam 1" on  MPF200-ETH-SENSOR-BRIDGE board note2 : To work with "cam 0" connect ethernet cable to J6 connector.
 To work with "cam 1" connect ethernet cable to J3 connector on MPF200-ETH-SENSOR-BRIDGE board.